gibbok/typescript-book/README.md

 type Strings = ElementType<string[]>; // string
 ```

-## Predefined conditional types
+## Predefined Conditional Types

-In TypeScript, predefined conditional types are built-in conditional types provided by the language.
+In TypeScript, Predefined Conditional Types are built-in conditional types provided by the language.
 They are designed to perform common type transformations based on the characteristics of a given type.

 `Exclude<UnionType, ExcludedType>`: This type removes all the types from Type that are assignable to ExcludedType.